 Heating System Component Sizing/Installation Solution

-Each heating system is different and requires proper training to determine the cause of Stinky Fireplace Syndrome if the cause is due to inadequate components.
+Each heating system is different and requires proper training to determine the cause of Stinky Fireplace Syndrome is due to inadequate components.
 If you have eliminated causes 1-3, contact a certified local chimney professional for help diagnosing the problem.

 Stop the Stink!